kubeshop/testkube/docs/executor-postman.md

                                            /tɛst kjub/ by Kubeshop

-Script created  🥇
+Test created  🥇
 ```

-Script created!
+Test created!
 Now we can run as many times as we want

 ## Running test